If you have any questions that are not covered in the FAQ’s, please contact us.

 Can I join Tin Can Sailors if I didn’t serve on a destroyer?

 Yes.
 While about 99% of our members did serve on destroyers, we welcome family members of living or deceased destroyer veterans, model builders, historians, and anyone else who supports our objectives.
 If you are interested in destroyer history, if you feel it’s important to support the destroyers of the Historic Fleet, and if you support the Sailors of today’s U.S. Navy, then we’ll welcome you aboard.
-(But you can’t serve on the Board of Directors if you’re not a destroyer veteran.)

 Can I purchase a copy of a photo that’s on the website?